Geometric Planar Networks on Bichromatic Points: Minimum Non-crossing Matching for Collinear Points

-\paragraph{Case~$2$:} Suppose both of $p_1$ and $p_{2m}$ are matched with points from $P\setminus P_1$ and no other point from $\{p_2,\ldots,p_{2m-1}\}$ is matched with any point from $P\setminus P_1$.
-Then we can construct a new matching by adding the edge $(p_1,p_{2m})$ and by matching the two points in $P\setminus P_1$.
+\paragraph{Case~$2$:} Suppose both of $p_1$ and $p_{2k}$ are matched with points from $P\setminus P_1$ and no other point from $\{p_2,\ldots,p_{2k-1}\}$ is matched with any point from $P\setminus P_1$.
+Then we can construct a new matching by adding the edge $(p_1,p_{2k})$ and by matching the two points in $P\setminus P_1$.
 The new matching has lesser cost and is non-crossing; see Figure~\ref{fig:matching-case-2-1}(a).
-If any other point in $\{p_2,\ldots,p_{2m-1}\}$ (say $p_x$) is also matched with a point in $P\setminus P_1$, then we know it must be of opposite color of either $p_1$ or $p_{2m}$, since $col(p_1)\ne col(p_{2m})$.
-Hence, we can either give the edge $(p_1,p_x)$ or $(p_x,p_{2m})$ and this reduces the total cost; see Figure~\ref{fig:matching-case-2-1} (b).
+If any other point in $\{p_2,\ldots,p_{2k-1}\}$ (say $p_x$) is also matched with a point in $P\setminus P_1$, then we know it must be of opposite color of either $p_1$ or $p_{2k}$, since $\col(p_1)\ne \col(p_{2k})$.
+Hence, we can either add the edge $(p_1,p_x)$ or $(p_x,p_{2k})$ and this reduces the total cost; see Figure~\ref{fig:matching-case-2-1}(b).
 The new matching might not be non-crossing.
 But, using similar argument one can remove all the crossings without increasing the cost.
 Thus, at the end we get a cheaper non-crossing matching, which contradicts the optimality of $M_P$.

-Now, if only one of $p_1$ or $p_{2m}$ is matched (WLOG, assume it is $p_1$) with a point from $P\setminus P_1$, then we know there must be at least one other point (say $p_x\in P_1$) that is also matched with a point from $P\setminus P_1$, and $col(p_1)\ne col(p_x)$.
+Now, if only one of $p_1$ or $p_{2k}$ is matched with a point from $P\setminus P_1$, let us assume $p_1$, then we know there must be at least one other point (say $p_x\in P_1$) that is also matched with a point from $P\setminus P_1$, and $\col(p_1)\ne \col(p_x)$.
 We can apply similar arguments as above to get a contradiction, which concludes the proof of the lemma.

 \end{proof}